Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 > * Work your way through the list until you have accounted for half the pixels in the image.
 > * If #pixels >>> #colors then it's cartoon like.

+{{< note >}}
+We've also reached out to the ImageMagick community and had quite a few very useful suggestions in [this discussion thread](https://github.com/ImageMagick/ImageMagick/discussions/4315).
+{{< /note >}}

 That was a good starting point, so we implemented the algorithm, but got mixed results.
-The original approach intended to work on cartoon images, however we would also want to include illustrations which have more colors and could be more complex than drawings.
+The original approach intended to work on cartoon images, however, we would also want to include illustrations that have more colours and could be more complex than drawings.

-However, it felt that idea of looking at 50% of the image is the step into the right direction, but the stat we make the decision on doesn't behave exactly as we wish.
-After several hours of digging dipper and looking at numbers we figured that instead of comparing number of pixels to number of colors it would be better to compare the ratio of number of colors needed for 50% divided by total number of colors.
+However, it felt that idea of looking at 50% of the image is a step in the right direction, but the stat we make the decision on doesn't behave exactly as we wish.
+After several hours of digging deeper and looking at numbers, we figured that instead of comparing the number of pixels to the number of colours it would be better to compare the ratio of the number of colors needed for 50% divided by the total number of colours.
 Here is the first implementation:

 ```go
 func isIllustration(img []byte) (bool, error) {